twbs/bootstrap/docs/layout/grid.md

 ---
 layout: docs
 title: Grid system
-description: Documentation and examples for using Bootstrap's powerful, responsive, and mobile-first grid system.
+description: Documentation and examples for using Bootstrap's responsive flexbox grid system.
 group: layout
 ---

-Bootstrap includes a powerful mobile-first grid system for building layouts of all shapes and sizes.
+Bootstrap includes a powerful mobile-first flexbox grid system for building layouts of all shapes and sizes.
 It's based on a 12 column layout and has multiple tiers, one for each [media query range]({{ site.baseurl }}/layout/overview/#responsive-breakpoints).
 You can use it with Sass mixins or our predefined classes.

 ## Contents